nevingeorge/ALMA/README.md

 By default, the only initial state of the SUBA (and therefore also the UFA) is q_1.

 ## Learning non-deterministic Büchi automata (NBA)
-NBA.java takes in as input a NBA and prints to stdout the M2MA obtained after learning the NBA through a series of membership and statistical equivalence queries.
+NBA.java takes in as input an NBA and prints to stdout the M2MA obtained after learning the NBA through a series of membership and statistical equivalence queries.

 ### Input File Format
-Contains the specifications of a NBA of the form (Q, Σ, ∆, F) and the desired level of approximation for the statistical equivalence queries.
+Contains the specifications of an NBA of the form (Q, Σ, ∆, F) and the desired level of approximation for the statistical equivalence queries.

 Line 1: maximum length of a test in the statistical equivalence query